jtaoufik/AndroidAppsPolicies/VoiceRecorderPro.md

 In our application, We request somes sensitive permissions to make functions of application work properly:

-android.permission.RECORD_AUDIO: This permission used to record your voice. android.permission.STORAGE, android.permission.WRITE_EXTERNAL_STORAGE, and android.permission.READ_EXTERNAL_STORAGE: This permission is used to read/write on internal and external storage to save the recordings.
+android.permission.RECORD_AUDIO: This permission used to record your voice.

+android.permission.STORAGE, android.permission.WRITE_EXTERNAL_STORAGE, and android.permission.READ_EXTERNAL_STORAGE : Theses permissions are used to read/write on internal and external storage to save the recordings.

 Changes to This Privacy Policy